kelseyabreu/biomastersCampaign/README.md

 "That dream again... third night in a row.
 BioMasters.
 'Those who understood the language of nature.'
 'The delicate balance between all living things.'
 It felt so real.
-Like a dream... but more than a dream.
+Like more than a dream.
-Like something trying to tell me something."
+Like someone is trying to tell me something."

 [Player grabs phone, opens notes app, types frantically]